EDUC 541 - Foundations of Skill-Based Health Education, 4 credits.

 This course contains the professional body of knowledge necessary for the effective teaching of diverse learners for student success.
 It focuses on understanding theories and strategies that address the needs of a diverse population that compose today's classrooms in the public school systems.
 Included in this course will be diversity issues, planning techniques, effective teaching strategies, differentiated instructional and assessment strategies, motivational concepts, and informal and formal assessment practices.
 Most importantly, this course is focused on practices that impact student learning positively and engage students in the content.

-EDUC 602 / AMLA 602 - Introduction to Quantitative and Qualitative Research, 4 credits.
+EDUC 602 / AMLA 602 - Educational Research, 4 credits.

 EDUC 604 / AMLA 604 - Motivating Students via Technology, 2 credits.